saisreedhar2001/GeoNext_AI/README.md

 ## 🏆 Hackathon Notes

 This project was built for a 2-day hackathon.
-Key decisions:
-- Mock data instead of real-time scraping
-- Demo endpoint for testing without API costs
-- Simulated agent progress animation
-- Focus on UX and visualization

 ## 📄 License